 In this project, UV-VIS spectrophotometer was used to analyze the absorption band characteristics and to determine the band gap energy of metal-NB complexes.
-FTIR (Fourier Transform Infra-Red) spectrophotometer was utilized to investigate bonding between metal and ligand NB structure.
-Conductometer was operated to determine the ability of metal-NB complexes in conducting ion or electrons (the electrical conductivity).
+A Fourier Transform Infra-Red (FTIR) spectrophotometer was utilized to investigate bonding between metal and ligand NB structure.
+A conductometer was operated to determine the ability of metal-NB complexes in conducting ion or electrons (the electrical conductivity).